MarcoGeaJr/MarcoGeaJr/README.md

-# Hello, World!
-I’m Marco Gea
+# Code is part of me.

 I am a software engineer with a focus on backend development using the .NET platform.
 I have a special passion for software architecture and code design, always seeking to enhance my skills in this area.